xocite/plktio/src/posts/2019/11-November/2019-11-29-understanding-mac-specifics.md

 attract: "Like systemctl, but, Mac."
 ---

 I use a Mac as my main dev box for better or for worse.
 I also use a mini-PC for deployments I want accessible to all my devices.
 To orchestrate all these devices, I use a combination of [Vagrant](https://www.vagrantup.com/intro/index.html), for virtual machine provisioning, [Ansible](https://www.ansible.com/), for writing playbooks to get the *ahem* required *ahem* Docker installed, and [Docker](https://www.docker.com/) to handle my containers.
-I am also building a local container registry which houes custom builds of various programs.
+I am also building a local container registry which houses custom builds of various programs.
 Of course, all this is run locally by [minikube](https://github.com/kubernetes/minikube), the Kubernetes local cluster.

-It's quite a complicated setup and I was using LXD before but I just found snapd to cause so many difficult to debug problems that I decided to fully embrace the, as Elon puts it, massive spire in the topological map of technological advancements (from this [interview](https://www.youtube.com/watch?v=f3lUEnMaiAU)).
+It's quite a complicated setup.
+I previously used LXD to manage my containers but it's interaction with the system via snapd was difficult to debug.
+Therefore, I decided to fully embrace, as Elon puts it, massive spire in the topological map of technological advancements (from this [interview](https://www.youtube.com/watch?v=f3lUEnMaiAU)).

 Before installing all these programs, I took some time to look at how services and networking is managed in macOS as I just knew I would run into some configuration problems down the road.

 # Networking
-Most of macOS networking is sufficiently handled with the System Preferences Networking pane.
-For quick terminal look up, you can use the netstat and ifconfig tools.
+Most of macOS networking is sufficiently handled in the System Preferences Networking pane.
+For quick terminal look up of the network interfaces, you can use the netstat and ifconfig tools.
 On modern distros, these tools are supplanted by `ss` and `ip` respectively.

 # System services
 [`launchd`](https://www.launchd.info/) manages the daemons, applications, processes, and scripts in macOS.
 It's not as powerful as a modern installation of systemd but it just works, so to speak.
 Agents and daemons are usually stored in the /Library set of directories: ~/Library for local agents, /Library for global agents, and /System/Library for system agents.